raulnq/articles/cl368gxuy02j2mqnvde8i3hfh.md

     });
 ```

-To get the user and password, go to the Azure portal and locate the Deployment Center option:
+To get the user and password, go to the Azure portal and find the Deployment Center option:

 ![azure-porta-deployment-center.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1652542876714/TVBTMZxhp.png align="left")

 For the user, use the last part after the backslash.
-Run the `help` command to see all the available options to run your build:
+Run the `help` command to see all the available options:

 ```powershell
 nuke --help